idfive/Developer-Documentation/docs/back-end/drupal/drupal-field-snippets.md

 ## Media and Image fields

 Examples of media and images fields being rendered within a twig template.
 Can be optionally passed through an image style filter.
+Note: the image_style filter is provided by the [twig tweak](https://www.drupal.org/project/twig_tweak) module.

 ### Media field